The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: An Explosion: The Kreuzer-Skarke Dataset

 \subsection{CY Hypersurfaces: Gradus ad Parnassum}

-Once we have a reflexive polytope $\Delta_n$ and its associated compact toric variety $X(\Delta_n)$, a beautiful construction gives us \begin{theorem} [Batyrev-Borisov \cite{BB}] The anti-canonical divisor in $X(\Delta_n)$ gives a smooth Calabi-Yau $(n-1)$-fold as a hypersurface:
+Once we have a reflexive polytope $\Delta_n$ and its associated compact {\red Toric Variety} $X(\Delta_n)$, a beautiful construction gives us \begin{theorem} [Batyrev-Borisov \cite{BB}] The anti-canonical divisor in $X(\Delta_n)$ gives a smooth Calabi-Yau $(n-1)$-fold as a hypersurface:

 where $\underline{m}$ (over which the sum is performed) are all the lattice points inside and on $\Delta$ while $\underline{v}_\rho$ are the vertices of $\Delta^\circ$.
 The coefficients $C_{\underline{m}}$ are complex numbers specifying, as for projective varieties, the complex structure. \end{theorem} In other words, if we have a reflexive $\Delta_4$, then we can easily obtain a hypersurface therein according to the recipe above, which is CY$_3$.
+We have not defined divisors in this book because we will not really need this concept.
+We can think of it as a codimension 1 sub-manifold (e.g., hypersurface) and the anti-canonical divisor is one of a specific degree.

-The simplest Fano (toric) 4-fold is $\IP^4$ (all $\IP^n$ are Fano because they have positive curvature), it corresponds to a $\Delta_4$ much like how $\IP^2$ is a toric variety in \eqref{toricP2}.
+The simplest {\blue Fano} (toric) 4-fold is $\IP^4$ (all $\IP^n$ are Fano because they have positive curvature), it corresponds to a $\Delta_4$ much like how $\IP^2$ is a toric variety in Figure \ref{f:toricP2}.
 Here, the vertices of the polytope and its polar dual are easily checked to be

 We can find algorithmically (shortly we will see how this is done on the computer) all the lattice points in $\Delta$ of which there are 126 (reminiscent of \eqref{h21Q}), giving us 126 monomials of degree 5 upon taking the dot product in the exponent.
 We have thus retrieved our favourite quintic 3-fold $Q$.